contentauth/c2patool/README.md

 export C2PATOOL_TRUST_CONFIG='https://contentcredentials.org/trust/store.cfg'
 ```

-**Note:** Setting these variables will make several HTTP requests each time C2PA Tool runs.
-Since these lists may change without notice (and the allowed list may change quite frequently) you may want to check these lists frequently to stay in sync with the Verify site.
-However, if working with bulk operations, you may want to locally cache these files to avoid a large number of network calls that might affect performance.
+**Note:** When these environment variables are set, C2PA Tool will make several HTTP requests each time it  runs.
+Since these lists may change without notice (and the allowed list may change quite often), check these lists frequently to stay in sync with the Verify site.
+However, when performing bulk operations, you may want to cache these files locally to avoid a large number of network calls that might affect performance.

 You can then run: